By Eric Bright

 I’ve never been able to do that with Scribus.
 One reason is that most of your skills on other software are not easily transferable to Scribus.
 The learning curve for Scribus, even if you have come from another desktop publishing application, is pretty steep and long; and unreasonably so.
 The panels need serious re-engineering to become useful.
 They cannot be ducked (as of version 1.4.4) which adds to the usability issue.
 They’re not foldable either, i.e you either have them opened, or closed.
 This makes using the panels extremely awkward and inefficient.
 The panels’ usability and the issues surrounding them is the single, most important usability issue with Scribus.

-The visual elements of the design of the software is stuck somewhere in 1990s
+The visual elements of the design of the software

 Scribus also allows you to use Python scripts (although I never tried it) and it uses a pluggable architecture (so there are a few plug-ins available for it).
 The plug-ins extend the features of Scribus.
 I certainly recommend this software to anyone who wants to have a reasonable alternative to the expensive commercial desktop publishing software applications.
 Once you passed the first learning stage, you can be sure that you can create great results in this application, ready for publication at the highest level of quality and standard.